- Home /

 The Nigerian Economy in a New Dispensation /Nigerians and Their Quest for Affordable Education

-NairaNigerians are proud to live in a country with a land area of923,773km 2, with varied vegetation and types of soil, suitable for various agricultural purposes.
+Nigerians are proud to live in a country with a land area of 923,773 km2, with varied vegetation and types of soil suitable for various agricultural purposes.

-All that had to do with the production of goods were concentrated in the city, while a large percentage of Nigerians resided in the villages, with farming as their major occupation.
+All that had to do with the production of goods was concentrated in the city, while a large percentage of Nigerians resided in the villages, with farming as their major occupation.
 The villages, then, lacked major amenities of life.

-Governance during this period, was with a chain of challenges.
-Then, most of the earnings from export were from agriculture, while 65 % of Gross Domestic Product(GDP) also came from the sector.
+Governance during this period was with a chain of challenges.
+Then, most of the earnings from exports were from agriculture, while 65% of Gross Domestic Product (GDP) also came from the sector.

-Nearly 50 % of Government revenue in 1960 could be traced to agriculture.
+Nearly 50% of government revenue in 1960 could be traced to agriculture.

-That 'nap', was at great cost, as can be seen in the unfolding events of the present time.
-In 1980, crude oil constituted 81.1% of Government revenue and 96.1% of export earnings.
+That 'nap' was at great cost, as can be seen in the unfolding events of the present time.
+In 1980, crude oil constituted 81.1% of government revenue and 96.1% of export earnings.

-With fiscal and current account deficits, occasioned by falling crude oil prices, resulting in internal and external imbalance, and the state Governments contending with monetary challenges, Nigerians insist that those who were at the helm of affairs at all levels, in the last four years, know little or nothing about governance.
+With fiscal and current account deficits occasioned by falling crude oil prices, resulting in internal and external imbalance, and the state governments contending with monetary challenges, Nigerians insist that those who were at the helm of affairs at all levels in the last four years know little or nothing about governance.

 Their only hope lies in the newly elected political office holders in the new dispensation.
-Shall they be able to deliver the dividends of democracy, time will tell.
+Shall they be able to deliver the dividends of democracy?
+Time will tell.

 Vital literacy indicators reveal a deplorable condition in the Nigerian educational system.